Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 This option allows to expose all metadata in the standard oai_dc and use refined terms for Dublin Core elements, for example "dcterms:abstract" will be merged with "dc:description".
-For other merges, the event `oaipmhrepository.values` can be used.
-For a quick hack, the file `data/mapping/generic_dcterms.php` can be used.
+For other merges, the event `oaipmhrepository.values.pre` can be used.
+For a quick hack, the file `data/mapping/generic_dcterms.php` can be updated.

+### Map properties

+This option allows to expose any metadata as another one.
+The default mapping maps Bibliographic Ontology into Dublin Core.
+It can be improved or adapter if needed.

 ### Metadata for mets (item and media)